-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended June 30, 2017
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended June 30, 2018

-Net Change in Fund Balances Total Governmental Funds 64,703 Amounts reported for governmental activities in the statement of activities ("SOA") are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balances Total Governmental Funds \$ 56,153 Amounts reported for governmental activities in the statement of activities ("SOA") are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their useful lives as depreciation expense.
 This is the amount of capital outlays during the current period.
-133,874 The depreciation of capital assets is not reported in the funds.
+57,240 The depreciation of capital assets is not reported in the funds.
 This is the amount of current depreciation on these assets.
-(287,665) Certain property tax revenues are unavailable in the funds.
+(280,658) Certain property tax revenues are unavailable in the funds.
 These are the amounts that have not been collected and are therefore do not provide current financial resources.
 This is the amount that these accounts changed during the current period.
-(3,866) The implementation of GASB 68 required thata certain expenditures be de-expended and recorded as deferred resource inflows.
-These contributions made after the measurement date of 8/31/16 caused the change in the ending net position to increase in the amount of \$106,913.
-Contributions made before the measurement date and during the previous fiscal year were also expended and recorded as a reduction in net pension liability for the District.
-This caused a decrease in the change in net position totaling \$112,061.
-The District's proportionate share of the TRS pension expense on the plan as a whole had to be recorded.
-The net pensior expense decreased the change in net position by \$77,561.
-The net result is tc decrease the change in net position by \$82,709.
-(82,709) Change in Net Position of Governmental Activities Statement of Activities \$ (175,663)
+1,836 GASB 68 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
+These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$108,580.
+Contributions made before the measurement date and during the previous fiscal year were also expended and recorded as a reduction in net pension liability.
+This caused a decrease in net position totaling \$106,913.
+Finally, the proportionate share of the TRS pension expense on the plan as a whole had to be recorded.
+The net pensior expense decreased the change in net position by \$1,375.
+The net result is an increase in the change in net position.
+292 GASB 75 required that certain plan expenditures be de-expended and recorded as deferred resource outflows.
+These contributions made after the measurement date of the plan caused the change in ending net position to increase by \$26,180.
+Contributions made before the measurement date and during the previous fiscal year were also expended and recorded as a reduction in net pension liability.
+This caused a decrease in net position totaling \$23,619.
+Finally, the proportionate share of the OPEB expense on the plan as a whole had to be recorded.
+The net OPEB expense increased the change in net position by \$812,837.
+The net result is an increase in in the change in net position.
+815,398 050.004

+Change in Net Position of Governmental Activities -- Statement of Activities